maxverbeek/rooster-importer/README.md

 - Add the ability to customize the cellcontent <-> event mapping table
 - Refactor the message passing from domain to UI so that the UI is less coupled to the domain and vice-versa
 - Add some fixtures for testing the reader module
+- Don't use `context.TODO()` but instead propagate contexts like you're supposed to
+- Make sure the UI state doesn't get messed up (not sure how yet)